ncatlab/nlab-content/pages/5/6/2/7/17265/content.md

   \,.
 $$

 It is now sufficient to show that every situation like this, for $f$ a Serre fibration, we may further deform the lift such as to make the diagram genuinely commute.

-(...)

-...use remark \ref{SerreFibrationsByLiftingAgainstMapsHomeomorphicToDiskInclusions} to build a deformation...

-(...)
+This works by the same argument as in the proof of prop. \ref{SerreFibrationGivesExactSequenceOfHomotopyGroups}.

 =--

 ### Verification of the axioms
  {#VerificationOfTopQuillen}

-We use the above to prove that the classes of morphisms in def. \ref{ClassesOfMorhismsInTopQuillen} satifies the conditions for a [[model category]] structure on the category [[Top]].
+We use the lemmas [above](#TechnicalLemmas) to prove that the classes of morphisms in def. \ref{ClassesOfMorhismsInTopQuillen} satify the conditions for a [[model category]] structure on the category [[Top]].

 +-- {: .num_prop #QuillenWeakEquivalencesSatisfyTwoOutOfThree}
 ###### Proposition